-Risk is intermediate for travelers (1-10 per 100,000 travelers per month of travel) and is related to overall food hygiene anywhere in the developing world.
-Consumption of contaminated food or water is the main risk factor for infection, especially for those visiting friends and relatives and/or going to remote areas of endemic countries.
-In any endemic country, even the most hygienic restaurant could be risky because of a food handler who is a healthy, asymptomatic typhoid carrier.
+Risk is intermediate for travelers going to affected areas (regardless of the visit duration) and is related to overall food hygiene anywhere in the developing world.
+Risk is highest for those visiting friends and relatives and/or going to remote areas of endemic countries.
+However, in any country in the world, even the most hygienic restaurant could be risky because of a food handler who is a healthy, symptom-free typhoid carrier.

 The risk of becoming ill following infection varies with the number of bacterial organisms ingested and the level of gastric (stomach) acid secretion.
 Stomach acid is the body's first line of defense against the bacteria, and reduced acid from taking medicines (such as antacids) increases the risk of infection.

 Symptoms most commonly appear about 14 to 21 days following exposure and include prolonged, gradually increasing high fever (by the third or fourth day of illness), fatigue, headache, muscle aches, loss of appetite, and a rash appearing on the trunk; diarrhea or constipation may occur.
 Fever is usually lowest in the morning and peaks in the late afternoon or evening.
 Vomiting and diarrhea may occur more commonly in children than adults.
 Typhoid fever and paratyphoid fever have the same symptoms, but typhoid fever may be more dangerous.
 Symptoms of typhoid fever can be confused with malaria.

 Consequences of Infection

 Need for Medical Assistance

-Gradual onset of prolonged fever with malaise and abdominal symptoms is suggestive of enteric fever.
-Travelers who develop symptoms of typhoid or paratyphoid fever during travel or upon return from endemic areas should seek medical assistance.
+Travelers who develop a high persistent fever and general debility during travel or upon return from endemic areas should seek urgent medical assistance.

 Two moderately effective vaccines (injectable or oral) are available for typhoid fever but not for paratyphoid fever, although the oral typhoid vaccine might offer some protection against 1 strain of paratyphoid bacteria.
 Protection may last longer with the oral vaccine.
 A large oral intake of bacteria can overwhelm even an optimal response to the vaccine.